Google Ads update to phone numbers in ads that show a business location

-Thursday afternoon we began receiving word of an email announcement from AdWords indicating that the phone numbers for location based ads on Google could be overridden by the phone number in the business’s Google My Business (GMB) listing.
+Thursday afternoon we began receiving word of an email announcement from Google Ads (formerly AdWords) indicating that the phone numbers for location based ads on Google could be overridden by the phone number in the business’s Google My Business (GMB) listing.
 After looking into this more and confirming with a contact at Google, it looks to be a legitimate change.

 I’d like to dive into what this change is, what it means for marketers who like clean call attribution data, and one possible way to still get call data from calls coming in via a Google My Business number.